Mur de la Peste a Rocky Trail in Provence’s History

 It takes about 2 hours to complete the circle, there is little elevation change, and it is suitable for most fitness levels.
 Here is additional information (in French) for hiking information from Cabrières d’Avignon.

-Or better yet contact Emily for Your Private Provence tour of the region.
+Or better yet contact Emily here for a tour of the region.